psp515/MicroPico/README.md

 To use this project simply downolad the [ThonnyIDE](https://thonny.org/) and this repository.
 <br/>
-Ofcourse you need to have any Raspberry Pi (i think) board (with micropython) and element you want to check.
+Ofcourse you need to have any Raspberry Pi Pico board (with micropython) and element you want to check.

 ### Usage